Vallorcine - French Alps

 Fri 21st Jul - Sun 6th Aug, 2017

-This meet is now looking like it will go ahead as of early February 2017.
+This meet is now confirmed with people booking flights and ferries.
 Please contact Andy directly if you would like to know more.
 If you know enough about the area already and are sold on it, please just click the ''intend to attend'' button when logged in.

 As you would expect, there is something for everyone: low level valley single pitch and multi-pitch rock climbing 15 minutes walk from the campsite, multi-pitch Alpine rock routes on the Aiguille Rouge, easy Alpine routes accessible from this end of the valley, hut to hut or single day walks, lots of uplift to save your knees, and of course the magnificence of the Mont Blanc range.